Deep Dive

 Challenge #7: Legal and Ethical Considerations

-Let's talk about the elephant in the room: Is web scraping legal?
-The answer is... complicated.
-It depends on what you're scraping, how you're using the data, where you're located, and what the site's terms of service say.
+Okay, we need to talk about the elephant in the room: Is this even legal?
+And the answer is... it's complicated.
+Really complicated.
+It depends on what you're scraping, how you're using the data, where you're located, and what the website's terms of service say.
+I'm not a lawyer (thank god), but here's what you need to think about:

 ⚖️ Key Legal Considerations